dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Combining Actions

-Want to do more than one thing when a function is called?
-That's fine. `DoAll()` allows you to do a sequence of actions every time.
+Want to do more than one thing when m_a function is called?
+That's fine. `DoAll()` allows you to do m_a sequence of actions every time.
 Only the return value of the last action in the sequence will be used.

 ```cpp